Edward Olivares Preview, Player Props: Royals vs. Yankees

 Edward Olivares At The Plate

-- Olivares has an RBI in 26 of 102 games this season, with multiple RBI in six of them.
+- Olivares has an RBI in 27 of 103 games this season, with multiple RBI in seven of them.
 He has also driven in three or more of his team's runs in one contest.

-- He has scored in 34.3% of his games this year, with two or more runs scored in 7.8%.
+- In 35.0% of his games this year, he has scored at least once.
+And he's had eight games with multiple runs (7.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.